Your Cart is EmptyContinue Shopping

 “And finally, this is one soft mattress, so could do wonders for anyone in search of a gentle, soothing structure."

 Puffy is consistently ranked as the preferred mattress when it comes to third-party review sites comparing the Puffy vs. Leesa.
 From our build quality, customer support, to the overall comfort of our mattress – reviewers love Puffy.

 Puffy may compensate third-parties for purchases made through the links in their reviews.

 The Puffy Mattress is designed to make every night feel like you are sleeping on a cloud.
-The mattress has a body-adapting formula that melds to the contours of your body, a gel layer that creates a cooler sleeping experience and layers created specifically to give you the optimum amount of pressure relief.
+The mattress has a body-adapting formula that melds to the contours of your body, a gel layer that creates a cooler sleeping experience, a ClimateComfort™ layer that has advanced temperature-resistant materials that combat climate fluctuations, and layers created specifically to give you the optimum amount of pressure relief.
 Instead of finding a mattress store, you can experience the comfort of Puffy for the first time in your own home.
 The Puffy is delivered for free right to your front door.
 After you take it out of the box, you can place it anywhere — a slatted bed frame, a box spring, a flat frame, adjustable frame or no frame at all.
 Once you have the Puffy, you have 101 nights to test it out.
 Take your time finding out if the Puffy Mattress is right for you.
 If you decide you like sleeping on your own personal cloud, the mattress is covered by a lifetime warranty.
 If it isn't right for you, you can return the mattress for free.